-I just wanted to send you an email to thank you for the wonderful hypnobirthing class you gave us back in April. and to let you know that our beautiful baby boy Isaac was born on Thursday 16th June at 3.44pm weighing 7lb 13oz.
+I just wanted to send you an email to thank you for the wonderful hypnobirthing class you gave us, and to let you know that our beautiful baby boy Isaac was born on Thursday 16th at 3.44pm weighing 7lb 13oz.

 I was 41 weeks when he was born and had got fairly frustrated earlier that week at the midwife, who I felt was pressuring me into a sweep on my 41 weeks date.
 I hadn't accepted or declined the sweep but was due to attend the appointment on 11.50am on the 16th.
 I spent the day prior listening to the 'baby we're ready' tracks, taking a bath with some clary sage and most importantly telling our baby that I would really like him to arrive before the appointment the next day.